volusion/element/content/how-to/proptypes.md

 element update
 ```

-Add your block to a theme, or reload your theme with the block, and you'll see the new props and default values, grouped under the "Colors" `sectionHeader`:
+Add your block to a theme, or reload your theme with the block, and you'll see the new props and default values grouped under the "Colors" `sectionHeader`:

 ![New Proptypes Section Header in Site Designer](newSectionHeaderSiteDesigner.png)